Florida’s sunny climate makes window tinting a popular choice for drivers seeking relief from heat and glare.

 • Back Side windows: They should not be more than 35% reflective.

-Window Tint Reflection for Trucks:
+Window Tint Reflection for SUV and Van:

 • Front side windows: They should have a maximum reflectivity of 25%.